 Benjamin Gorman

 Benjamin was born in Michigan, grew up in Illinois, California, and Ohio, and graduated with a BA from Whitworth University in Washington before moving to Oregon to get an MAT at George Fox University.
-He teaches at Central High School and loves his job.
-He’s passionate about the classes he teaches, like Creative Writing and Science Fiction Literature, but he enjoys the students even more than the content.
-He’s a strong advocate for public education and for elevating and honoring the profession of teaching, so he served as the president of his local teachers’ union and now serves on the board of the Oregon Education Association.
+He taught at Central High School and loved his job, especially classes like Creative Writing and Science Fiction Literature, but he enjoyed the students even more than the content.
+He’s a strong advocate for public education and for elevating and honoring the profession of teaching, so he served as the president of his local teachers’ union and on the board of the Oregon Education Association.
 He's also been named to the National Writing Project's Writer's Council.
-Meanwhile, he writes every chance he gets.
 In 2013, he decided to start his own publishing company, Not a Pipe Publishing, and venture into the exciting and growing independent publishing industry.
-In 2020, he promoted senior editor Viveca Shearin to co-publisher and co-owner of the company.
-“I’m luckier than a lot of writers who slog their way through day jobs they hate.
-I get to work on my craft with the help of my students at a job I love, and as we learn together, I get better.
-Like much of the union work I’ve done at the bargaining table, the meaning of a novel is a negotiation between the reader and the writer.
+“Like much of the union work I’ve done at the bargaining table, the meaning of a novel is a negotiation between the reader and the writer.
 I hope I’ve brought my readers a fair offer, something they’ll be pleased to accept.”